 For example, Israeli Harel Insurance was the first to launch an insurance product that assesses drivers in real-time by offering a consumer-facing mobile app, and a small tracking device inside the vehicle.

-For example, the world’s second largest reinsurance company Swiss Re has partnered with Daimler to establish Movinx, making insurance part of a vehicle purchase.
+In another instance, the world’s second largest reinsurance company Swiss Re has partnered with Daimler to establish Movinx, making insurance part of a vehicle purchase.
 This new partnership is part of a long-term collaboration that allows for insurance products to be built alongside new innovations such as driving assistance systems and AV.

 New technologies in telematics make it easier to collect and analyze data, and allow insurance companies to reward their drivers for better roadside behavior quickly.

-Furthermore, competition in the insurance field has recently become a tighter race with tech giants such as Facebook, Amazon, and Google offering insurance packages through their platforms.
+Furthermore, competition in the insurance industry has recently become a tighter race with tech giants such as Facebook, Amazon, and Google offering insurance packages through their platforms.
 These are names that millennials, the largest consumer base, are familiar with and likely to trust.
 Moreover, one click car insurance sounds pretty good to avid online shopper.

 The most surprising development is that auto insurance is now coming from car manufacturers themselves.
 Built-in devices which allow for data collection and the subsequent creation of ultra-personalized insurance products are being developed by makers such as Toyota and very recently, General Motors.
-Assessing a driver’s safety, can now not only come from their own smartphone or devices that are hooked up to the dashboard but from built-in sensors offered as embedded insurance.
+Assessing a driver’s safety, can now not only come from their own smartphone or devices that are synced to the dashboard but from built-in sensors offered as embedded insurance.
 Automakers are going the extra mile when it comes to offering a unified, comprehensive service from start to finish.